A complex process: how pregnancy occurs

 Fertility tests & treatments: finding & fixing the problem

 Deciding to investigate your fertility may feel like a big undertaking, an admission that something’s not quite right.
 Fertility tests are actually a step towards realising your dream to have a baby.
 It’s the beginning of a positive new phase of your life.

 Human beings are among the least fertile of any species on earth.
 When pregnancy doesn’t happen straight away, you may feel a creeping anxiety.
 And yet, here we all are, giving reason for optimism!

 Infertility on the rise?
 The high chances of having a baby

 Complete infertility is rare.
 More common is reduced or subfertility, which describes a delay or difficulty in getting pregnant.
-The treatment journey may be long.
-But most couples with fertility issues go on to have a baby.
+Many couples diagnosed with conception difficulties are successfully treated and go on to have a baby.

 Female reproductive system: conception, anatomy & function